-The primary content of “Liquid Architecture” is made from simple geometries and ‘point-cloud’ data.
+The work is developed from simple geometries and ‘point-cloud’ data.
 These are married with particle systems and physics engines to induce natural behaviour in the materials.
 The use of 3D point cloud data provides a unique method of manipulating visual content.
 This data is taken from a number of scans produced by Light Detection and Ranging (LiDAR) system data in order to represent immense real-world structures and environments are represented in a highly digitized form.
 Each point or data-set can be acted on by complex theories such as fluid dynamics or the swarming behaviour of birds.
 These serve to create transitions and transformations of content that is both original and elicit a connection with the natural world.
 Combined with a strong sense of digitalism, old is set against new, tradition against technology.

 Intended for presentation in a variety of immersive performance environments, the project exists independently of specific technical configurations.
 Multi-projection dome environments, virtual-reality headsets and multi-screen projections as well as multi-channel speaker configurations and binaural listening environments are considered.
 As part of the MUTEK festival and at the Société des arts technologiques artist-in-residency, “Liquid Architecture” will be presented in using a multi-projection dome environment with a thirty-one channel loudspeaker system.

 Liquid Architecture is part of a year-long artist-in-residency program at the Société des arts technologiques in Montréal, Canada.
-Over 28 performances were scheduled, including at MUTEK, at the Société des arts technologiques and Festival TransArt.
+Over 28 presentations have been given, including at MUTEK, at the Société des arts technologiques and Festival TransArt.

 - IX Symposium [Demo].
 La Société des arts technologiques.
 Montreal, Canada.
 2 June 2017.